tycheng-sunny/Unsupervised-ML-on-Strong-Lensing-Detection-using-Convolutional-Autoencoder/README.md

 # Unsupervised-ML-on-Strong-Gravitational-Lensing-Detection-using-Convolutional-Autoencoder
-This toy code is simplified for demonstration based on the codes used in the paper: [Identifying Strong Lenses with Unsupervised Machine Learning using Convolutional Autoencoder, Cheng et al.](https://arxiv.org/abs/1911.04320)".
+This toy code is simplified for demonstration based on the codes used in the paper: [Identifying Strong Lenses with Unsupervised Machine Learning using Convolutional Autoencoder, Cheng et al. 2019](https://arxiv.org/abs/1911.04320)".

 The goal of this is to apply an unsupervised machine leanring techniques consisting of **Convolutional Autoencoder** and **Bayesian Gaussian Mixture Model** to identify galaxy-galaxy strong lensing systems.
 - Feature Extraction using **Convolutional Autoencoder** (CAE.py)